 Sickle cell anemia can be a serious disease with potentially disabling symptoms, but not everyone with sickle-cell anemia can qualify for disability benefits.
 To receive disability benefits from Social Security for sickle cell disease, you must either meet the requirement of Social Security's disability listing for sickle cell disease, have sickle cell symptoms that are considered medically equal to the criteria in the disability listing, or show that the symptoms of your sickle cell disease prevent you from being able to return to work for more than one year.

-To meet the criteria for automatic approval for disability under the sickle cell disease listing, you must show that you have sickle cell anemia with one of the following:
+To meet the criteria for automatic approval for disability under the main sickle cell disease listing (listing 7.05), you must show that you have sickle cell anemia with one of the following:

-If you do not meet the sickle cell anemia listing, or any other Social Security disability listing, you may be found disabled if you cannot work due to the limiting effect of your symptoms.
+If you don't meet the sickle cell anemia listing, or any other Social Security disability listing, you may be found disabled if you can't work due to the limiting effect of your symptoms.
 Social Security develops a Residual Functional Capacity (RFC) assessment for you, which includes your physical, mental, and sensory limitations, to determine if you can work.

-Here are some limitations that an RFC for someone with sickle cell anemia might include.
-Avoidance of strenous exertion and exposure to cold.
-In fact, if you have a hematocrit of less than 30% due to anemia, your RFC should be for sedentary work.
+An RFC for someone with sickle cell anemia might include limitations such as avoidance of strenuous exertion and exposure to cold.
+If you have a hematocrit of less than 30% due to anemia, your RFC should be for sedentary (sit-down) work.
 In addition, pain, fatigue, and shortness of breath may affect one's ability to do any physical work or even work that requires increased standing or walking.
-In addition, pain may make it difficult to maintain concentration throughout tasks.
-Or, for those who suffer from a decrease in eyesight, this could limit their functioning at work and the type of work they could do.
+Those who suffer from a decrease in eyesight could be limited in the type of work they can do.